-Stats show that the chances of closing a deal, networking to a connection for a job or making a connection for business has a 40% better chance of happening if golf was played as part of the out of town business trip.
+Stats show that the chances of closing a deal, networking to a connection for a job or making a connection for business have a 40% better chance of happening if golf was played as part of the out of town business trip.
 Organizing business golf as part of the business trip also has some perks to experience with the golf becoming part of the business expense.
-The key here is the golf played has to be business golf not just golf.
+The key here is the golf player has to be business golf not just golf.

 4. Travel for Golf

 You can also enjoy a golf trip more if there was a round of business golf scheduled before or after the recreational golf.
 Who knows, the recreational golf might turn into a round of business golf or the business golf turns into discovering a golf partner to play with when you meet up again.
 Going on a golf outing set up for recreation and then turns into business does have its perks…but make sure to enjoy the golf and let the business be business.

 Business Golf is a natural for Business networking.
 How many times have you gone to a business networking gathering, met someone, thought of someone to refer them to for business and stopped short (like you should) and think…I don’t know this person.
 Do I want to risk my friendship with someone by referring someone to them I do not know?

 In a more trusting time, sometime before 2008, referring someone was part of being courteous.
 Now, caution has to be taken when connecting strangers with the network you have developed.
 Deception is, unfortunately, a by-product of a dark economy.
 One unscrupulous person getting into your list of connections can ruin years of hard work.